 - If the company has merged or now supervised by another employer and terms and conditions of the employment have not changed

-All major changes in an H-1B employment must be informed to USCIS.
-If you do not inform the USCIS, you will face serious consequences such as NOIR or denial of any extension you may file in the future.
-Please do not take this lightly and consult a reputable immigration attorney on this matter.
+All major changes in an H-1B employment must be reported to USCIS.
+If you do not inform USCIS, you will face serious consequences such as NOIR or denial of any extension you may file in the future.
+Please do not disregard these formalities.

 Can USCIS find out about if my employer makes changes in my employment without the filing of an amendment?

 USCIS can most certainly find out about changes made to an employment.
 For instance, USCIS does perform site visits without notification to confirm that the H-1B is genuine.
 If the employer has changed the location on the employee has a USCIS officer cannot find the employee at the site stated on the LCA, the officer may issue a revocation of the petition.
-When filing for an H-1B transfer or extension, employer is required to submit documents supporting the previous H-1B petition.
+When filing for an H-1B transfer or extension, the employer is required to submit documents supporting the previous H-1B petition.
 During inspection, USCIS can easily trace any drastic changes made during the LCA.
 (Ex.
 Salary of the employer can be verified from the paystubs.)
-As you can see, it is very easy for USCIS to track any changes in the employment terms, for this reason, please be certain that any changes made are reported to USCIS via H1B amendment.

 No. Since the terms and conditions of the employed have not changed, you are not required to file for H-1B extension.